EENI Global Business School.

 The Japanese Shinichi Inoue wrote a famous book “Putting Buddhism to Work”, based on the concept that the principles of a Buddhist Economy could be the emerging path between the capitalism and socialism.
 His ideas about a Buddhist economy are taking much force both in the Buddhist economic area and in the West.

-Jigme Singye Wangchuk (King of Bhutan) created, as an alternative to the gross domestic product, the Gross Domestic Happiness Index to measure the Bhutanese economy based on the Buddhist principles.
+Jigme Singye Wangchuk (King of Bhutan) created, as an alternative to the GDP, the Gross Domestic Happiness Index to measure the Bhutanese economy based on the Buddhist principles.

 Like other religions, Buddhism is made up of different Buddhist Schools: Mahayana (the Great Way, 185 million Mahayana Buddhists, 56% of all Buddhists), Theravada (38% of all the Buddhists), Vajrayana or Zen Buddhism.